-Workings: Water is already being displaced, if you like, by its contributing weight and density to the submerged part of the boat's hull.
-So by throwing it overboard, its weight/density will not alter things.
-If it's denser than water it will sink and displace its total volume, and if it's lighter it will displace the portion of its volume dictated by its weight/density.
+Workings: Water is already being displaced, if you like, by the weight and density of the submerged part of the boat's hull.
+So, by throwing the suitcase overboard, its weight/density will not alter the situation.
+If the suitcase is denser than water, it will sink and displace its total volume, and if it's lighter, it will displace the portion of its volume dictated by its weight/density.
 In either case, there will be no change compared to its existing effect on the displacement of the boat prior to being unceremoniously evicted.

 Brainteaser: You have 2 pieces of rope, each of which burns from one end to the other in 30 minutes (no matter which end is lit).
-If different pieces touch, the flame will transfer from one to the other.
-You cannot assume any rope properties that were not stated.
-Given only 1 match, can you time 45 minutes?
+If the two pieces touch, the flame will transfer from one to the other.
+You cannot assume any properties of the rope that were not stated.
+Given only 1 match, can you use the ropes to time 45 minutes?

 Answer: Place one of the ropes at the midpoint between the other and light.
-Either one rope in a circle or forming a T.
+You can use either one rope in a circle, or form them in a T shape.

 14. Which switch?

 Brainteaser: In front of you are three light switches.
 Only one does anything, and it turns on the light downstairs.
-From here you can't see the light, and it makes no sound.
+From where you are standing, you can't see the downstairs light, and it makes no sound.
 You must determine which switch operates the light, BUT you can only go check it once.
 How do you figure out which switch is for the light?

 This one comes from a Software engineer at Raytheon.

-Answer: 2 switch flicks and a portion of time you can't get back :)
+Answer: It takes 2 flicks of the switch and a portion of time you can't get back :)

 Workings: Light bulbs convert electricity into light and heat right?
-So, it doesn't matter which switches you turn on or what order.
+So, it doesn't matter which switches you turn on or in what order.
 Try one and wait 5-10 minutes.
-This should be enough time to make them "hot" if correct.
-5-10 minutes should be enough time.
-If it's not that one the light will be off and cold right?.
-Click the second one, it doesn't matter which so long as it's not the first one.
-Again wait another 5-10 minutes.
-Ok, we are assuming the bulb doesn't lose all of its "heat" within this time limit.
+This should be enough time to warm up the light bulb if it is on.
+If it's not that one, the light will be off and cold right?

 Brainteaser: You have 1,000 bottles of juice.
 One contains poison and tastes bitter.
-How do you find it in the smallest number of sips?
+How do you find the poisoned bottle using the smallest number of sips?

 16. Reading in the dark